Emporia Daily Weather Forecast - News Break

 Emporia Daily Weather Forecast

-EMPORIA, VA(Updated at 8am ET)Here's your weather forecast for the next four days.
+EMPORIA, KS(Updated at 8am ET)Here's your weather forecast for the next four days.

 Friday, July 9